Uncle Dysfunktional: Reception

 Yahoo!
 Music's Niall O'Keeffe did not consider it a proper Happy Mondays album by virtue of excluding former members, such as guitarist Mark Day.
 He added that Ryder comes across as a "shadow of his former self", aside from the infrequent "strangely phrased lyrical gems".
 FOK! editor Rich wrote that despite only having three original members, Ryder, Bez and Whelan "managed to resuscitate the Happy Mondays in a dignified way with this album", though he could not "really call the music innovative".
 David M. Goldstein of Cokemachineglow said it "plods with an aimlessness", with the exception of "Jellybean".
-He added that if the listener tackled the album as "as little more than an excuse for Shaun Ryder to head back out on the road, I guess it works fine".
+He added that if the listener tackled the album as "little more than an excuse for Shaun Ryder to head back out on the road, I guess it works fine".
 AllMusic reviewer Stephen Thomas Erlewine's first reaction is about the album's "really ugly, garish cover".
 He found the music to be "directionless", and stated that if Ryder was able to offer lyrics that "linger in the imagination," the album could have had "some longer staying power".
 NME writer Alex Miller said from the album's third track "Deviants", it "begins a slow decline into the most putrid of doldrums".

 The Village Voice included "Jellybean" at number 34 on their 50 Worst Songs of the '00s list.